 The reason for this is that you want to get used to practicing the habit in an easy way before you start building on the habit and working on it for the desired amount of time.

 You can increase the time you spend on this routine incrementally every week until you reach your time goal.

 In addition to the SMART goal steps, there are other techniques you can use to ensure your work on your new resolution is productive and leads to success.

 Perform the habit at the same time.

-If possible, work on your habit at the same time every day.
+If possible, work on your routine at the same time every day.
 This will help reinforce the behavior in your brain.
-Having a regular routine helps remind you to work on your habit.
+Having a regular routine helps remind you to work on this specific new year’s resolution.

 Be sure you choose a time that will work for you in the long run when you increase the amount of time you work on your habit.

 A trigger is a habit you already have firmly established in your routine, like brushing your teeth or making your morning coffee.